-The project site will utilize three permitted onsite groundwater wells and twenty-eight (28) 5,000 gallon water storage tanks, Two of which are comprised of steel/fiberglass dedicated to fire suppression.
+The project site will utilize a permitted onsite groundwater well and eight (8) 2,500 gallon water storage tanks.
 The project parcel has adequate emergency service protection through the Lake County Sheriff's Office, California Highway Patrol (CHP), the California Board of Forestry and Fire Protection, (CAL FIRE), and the Northshore Fire Protection District.
 The applicant is required to adhere to all applicable local, state, and federal regulations, mitigation measures, and conditions of approval intended to ensure adequate site.
 This application was routed to all the affected public and private service providers (including Public Works, Special Districts, Environmental Health, PG&E), and there are adequate public utilities and services available to the site.